wonyoung-jang/wonyoung-jang.github.io/content/project/software/Logseq Markdown Tokenizer.md

   + If have the token counts, I can estimate the cost of embedding for OpenAI's three available `text-embedding` models.

-## Outputting the Data to CSV
+## Outputting the data as a csv file

-If I output this data as a CSV, I can manipulate and format the data.
+If I output this data as a csv, I can manipulate and format the data.
 For instance, with conditional formatting:

 ![example_output.png](/assets/example_output_1710007420546_0.png)